-Slim, sleek, and exposed, a see-through upper gives a clear visible display of the Dynamic Fit System which on most models is a vibrant volt neon green.
+Slim, sleek, and exposed, a see-through upper gives a clearly visible display of the Dynamic Fit System which on most models is a vibrant volt neon green.
 Hits of 3M material can be found throughout the shoe to give the shoe a stylish accent, also providing safety and visibility to be seen during night runs

 .
-Although style wasn't the primary variable when composing the sneaker, it isn't a department that this shoe is necessarily lacking in.
+Although the style wasn't the primary variable when composing the sneaker, it isn't a department that this shoe is necessarily lacking in.

-For the most part this shoe can go for miles of running enduring everything you have to throw at it.
-This shoe was made with durability built into the design; however, the inheiritive nature of foam drives the overall durability of the shoe down.
+For the most part, this shoe can go for miles of running enduring everything you have to throw at it.
+This shoe was made with durability built into the design; however, the nature of foam drives the overall durability of the shoe down.
 With wear over time, the foam will eventually become less responsive as it once was when new.
 The Nike Lunarlon foam does prove to be extremely comfortable, but this was perhaps an oversight during the overall testing process when it comes to foam actually holding up over time.

 TPU toe caps are located in the front of the shoe for support and protection.
-The toe caps are made from a hard plastic that mimic the protection that can be found in steel toe shoes without emulating the weight factor of a steel toe shoe.
+The toe caps are made from a hard plastic that mimics the protection that can be found in steel toe shoes without emulating the weight factor of a steel toe shoe.
 Hard plastic TPU caps can be found in the heel as well.

-The Lunarlon Midsole of the Lunar Eclipse 2 makes the responsiveness of the shoe almost solely one sided.
+The Lunarlon Midsole of the Lunar Eclipse 2 makes the responsiveness of the shoe almost solely one-sided.
 While the foam does an amazing job of absorbing impact and evenly displacing the weight of a user, that's basically where the responsiveness ends.
 There isn't a "bounce" or "springiness" to the shoe often associated with a midsole to that of an Nike Air Max

 .
-This fact doesn't invalidate the shoe as good running shoe, but it wasn't one of the areas that this shoe shines its brightest in.
+This fact doesn't invalidate the shoe as a good running shoe, but it wasn't one of the areas that this shoe shines its brightest in.